 Values: In principle, according to the regulation, these variables take values of between 1 and 12.
 However, that causes problems if the number of months spent at full-time work is, for example, 12.
 In this case, variables PL074, PL076,....PL090 should take value 0.

-PL100: Total number of hours usually worked in second, third,

-jobs

-Domain/Area Labour information/ Total number of hours worked on current

-second/third jobs

-Data type Cross-sectional

-Reference period Current

-Unit All current household members aged 16 and over

-Mode of collection Personal interview, proxy or registers

-Values 1 - 99 Number of hours

-Flags 1 Filled

--1 Missing

--2 Not applicable (person does not have a second job or PL031

-not equal to 1, 2, 3 or 4)
+PL100: Total number of hours usually worked in second, third, ... jobs Labour information/ Total number of hours worked on current Domain/Area second/third ... jobs Transmission type Regular Reference period Current Unit All current household members aged 16 and over Mode of collection Personal interview, proxy or registers Values 1 - 99 Number of hours Filled Flags 1 -1 Missing -2 Not applicable (person does not have a second job or PL031 not equal to 1, 2, 3 or 4)